Wjplatformer/Wjplatformer/README.md

 - 👋 Hi, I’m @Wjplatformer
-- 👀 I’m interested in Networking on Python and C++ -😁Currently learning C++ Classes and doing a chat app in Python -You can reach me on github.
-But I advise not to find me because I am a Noob😶
+- 👀 I’m interested in Networking on Python and C++
+-  😁Currently learning C++ Classes and doing a chat app in Python
+-  You can reach me on github, I may be able to answer some questions for python learners.
+But I advise not to find me because most people in github are pros and I am a Noob😶

 <!---
 Wjplatformer/Wjplatformer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.